tannerbyers/TannerSimplePortfolio/content/about.md

 # Hey There, I'm Tanner Byers!

+## Current Stack
+**ReactJs, CucumberJs, ExpressJs, PostreSql, Python**

-I currently work as a **(Technical) Business Analyst Associate** at [Availity LLC](https://www.availity.com/).
-Everyday I am learning new facets of the healthcare industry and applying my programming knowledge to create efficient workflows for mundane business task.
-I work mostly with X12 Data and create edit maps for our internal editing solutions and code edit logic in Javascript.
+I currently work as a **Software Engineer I** at [Availity LLC](https://www.availity.com/) and have been developing with CucumberJs to create regression tests for our team.

-This blog was created to solve the problem of finding a convenient place to share my portfolio and also share things I learn from coding with other developers!
+This blog was created to solve the problem of finding a convenient place to share my thoughts, projects, and accomplishments.

 In my free time, I'm either coding [side projects](https://github.com/tannerbyers), spending time with my beautiful family, or trying to play some D&D. Reach out to with the below links to connect!